 Our four-year curriculum combines classroom learning with experiential rotations.
-During the first three years of the PharmD program, students will progress through our newly designed curriculum, which integrates pharmaceutical and clinical sciences.
+During the first three years of the PharmD program, classes integrate pharmaceutical and clinical sciences.
 Our curriculum focuses on developing students’ foundational knowledge, application of science to practice, and personal and professional development in order to prepare student pharmacists to be leaders of pharmacy practice and the health sciences.

 - Continuous intentional application to increase material reinforcement

-- Increased focus on pharmacy practice skills, personal and professional development,
+- Focus on pharmacy practice skills, personal and professional development,

 team work, and communication skills